After completing this section, you should be able to do the following.

 Does this definition agree with our intuition for what conditional probability should mean?
 Let’s think about the sample space.
 We want to know the chances of \(A\) occurring under the assumption that \(B\) has already occurred.
 In other words, we only care about the elements of the sample space that belong to \(B\text{.}\)

-If \(B\) becomes the sample space, then the only outcomes from \(A\) that can possibly occur are the outcomes that are in \(A\) and \(B\text{.}\) So perhaps the definition of conditional probability really should be,
+If \(B\) becomes the sample space, then the only outcomes from \(A\) that can possibly occur are the outcomes that are in \(A\)and\(B\text{.}\) So perhaps the definition of conditional probability really should be,

-\begin{equation*} P(A | B) = \frac{\card{A \cap B}}{\card{B}}\text{.} \end{equation*}
+P(A | B) = \frac{\card{A \cap B}}{\card{B}}\text{.}

 Unfortunately, I’m not in charge of probability definitions.
 It turns out that the standard definition is just as good though.
 This is because,

-Suppose you roll two 6-side dice with your eyes closed.
+Suppose you roll two 6-sided dice with your eyes closed.
 Your friend says, “Hey look, at least one of your dice is a 4.”
 What is the probability that you rolled a sum of 7?

 Solution.